NREL/jade/docs/source/pipeline.rst

 process the results.
 You can use the ``jade pipeline`` command for this purpose.

 JADE will run ``submit-jobs`` on a series of config files sequentially.
-It will pipe the output directory of each stage to the next stage.
+Each stage has the option of reading the outputs of previous stages.

 To create the pipeline the user must provide a list of scripts that will be used to create the JADE config file for each stage.

 Create the pipeline
 -------------------
+The user must provide a script that will create the JADE configuration for each stage in the pipeline.

+Before invoking each script JADE sets the following environment variables in order to provide information about completed stages and their outputs:

+- JADE_PIPELINE_OUTPUT_DIR:  main output directory containing all stage outputs
+- JADE_PIPELINE_STATUS_FILE:  path to file containing stage-specific, information including output directories
+- JADE_PIPELINE_STAGE_ID:  current stage ID

 ::

     jade pipeline create batch1-auto-config.sh batch2-auto-config.sh -c pipeline.toml